gitdeath/recyclarr-config/readme.md

 This profile is for standard television series.

--   **Quality Priority:** It prioritizes `WEB 1080p` releases first, followed by other 1080p sources, then 720p, and finally older/SD formats.
+-   **Quality Priority:** It prioritizes releases in named groups: `WEB 1080p` is first, followed by a `1080p` group (for Blu-ray/HDTV), a `720p` group, an `Other` group for SD formats, and finally an `Unknown` group as a catch-all.
 This is designed to get good quality releases while being mindful of storage space.
 -   **Upgrades:** It allows upgrades until a release reaches `WEB 1080p` quality or a custom format score of `1000`.
 -   **Score Cleaning:** `reset_unmatched_scores` is enabled, which means any custom format not explicitly defined for this profile in the config will have its score reset to `0`.
 This prevents unwanted formats from influencing download choices.

 #### Custom Format Scoring for `TV`

 -   **Penalized (-1500 score):**
-    -   `Language Not Original`: Strongly rejects any release that is not in the show's original language.
+    -   `Language Not Original`: Strongly penalizes any release that is not in the show's original language.
+This makes it highly unlikely to be grabbed unless no other options exist with a better score.
 -   **Default Scores (from TRaSH Guides):**
+    -   **Codec Preference:** Prefers `x264` releases with a score of `100`.
     -   **Unwanted:** Rejects BR-DISK, low-quality (LQ) releases, extras, AV1/x265(HD) codecs, and releases from bad dual-audio groups.
     -   **Release Quality:** Scores `Repack/Proper` releases to get fixes.
     -   **Source Preference:** Scores releases from high-quality WEB sources (Tiers 01-03) and Scene groups.